Judgment, Energy Work, and Embracing the Reality of Love

 In many cases, the other person is a dear family member or someone close enough to effectively push buttons.
 We may see this as “getting under the skin” (joints being under the skin.)
 If the person was not beloved, they wouldn’t know where to find your triggers.
 Yes?
 We would respond with neutrality rather than hurt feelings.
 No one wants to think ill of those they love.

-These are some of the ways we can fall into habits such as judgement of others that are self-destructive or, at the least, not useful to our evolution.
+These are some of the ways we can fall into habits such as judgment of others that are self-destructive or, at the least, not useful to our evolution.
 As we said above, we can effectively use energy work to address a deeper level of imbalance and deal with self-destructive habits that have seem to be integrated into our very nature.
 In so doing, we can see more and more that our essential nature is Divine Being and appreciate the reality of Love that is natural to our lives.